-Alfred_Mosher_ButtsEveryone is familiar with that argument promoting game that goes by the name of Scrabble.
-C’mon, admit it, it’s one of the only games still around that can make you put your game controller down for a while.
+Alfred_Mosher_ButtsEveryone is familiar with the argument-generating game Scrabble.
+C’mon, admit it: it’s one of the only games that can make you put your game controller down for a while.

-This enduring game has been purchased by almost 200 million people since its inception, which means that many times that number have played it.
+Since its inception, this enduring game has been purchased by almost 200 million people, which means that many times that number have played it.
 Everyone I know has.

 Scrabble was the brainchild of one Alfred Mosher Butts, who was born in Poughkeepsie, NY, in 1899 and graduated from Poughkeepsie High School in 1917.
-Butts was a working architect who designed suburban homes in Westchester County.
-That is until the job slaying Great Depression caused him to be laid off in 1931.
+He was a working architect who designed suburban homes in Westchester County.
+That is until the job-slaying Great Depression caused him to be laid off in 1931.

 Butts always liked games, especially chess, crosswords, and anagrams.
-In the early 1930’s he started to develop Lexiko, the father of Scrabble, in hopes that he could market it and make some extra cash.
-Butts spent a great deal of time in his kitchen in Queens NY, cutting out small squares from plywood and gluing paper letters to them.
+In the early 1930s, he started to develop Lexiko, the father of Scrabble, in hopes of marketing it and making some extra cash.
+Butts spent a great deal of time in his kitchen in Queens, NY, cutting out small squares from plywood and gluing paper letters to them.

 In 1934 he started selling the game around his Queens neighborhood for $1.50 each.
 By the end of the first year he had sold 84 sets for a total loss of around $20.00.
 Did that discourage Butts?
 It appears not.
 He regrouped, created a board for the hitherto boardless game, fine tuned the rules, and went at it again under the name- Criss Cross Words.
 He had no better luck with the revised version and in 1935 when he returned to work as an architect, Criss Cross Words went on his shelf to collect dust.